Lac de Pormenaz: an oasis of biodiversity

 The Griffon Vulture

-This bird lives in colonies of different sizes, the closest of which are located in southern Vercors.
-Especially the young individuals who explore new territories.
-To feed, this bird is also able to cover hundreds of kilometers thanks to its gliding technique, depending on favorable weather conditions. - Fauna
+It is a frequent summer visitor to Haute-Savoie.
+The species is monogamous, in other words couples stay together for life!
+This bird lives in colonies of relatively big colonies, the nearest of which are in the southern Vercors.
+It is mainly the young individuals that explore new territories.
+To feed, this bird is also capable of covering hundreds of kilometres by gliding, provided the weather conditions are favourable. - Fauna

 The Golden Eagle